 - 1. Partial Persistence In this persistence model, we may query any previous version of the data structure, but we may only update the latest version.
 This implies a linear ordering among the versions. - 2.
 Full Persistence In this model, both updates and queries are allowed on any version of the data structure.
 The versions here form of a branching tree. - 3.
-Confluent Persistence In this model, we use combinators to combine input of > 1 previous versions to output a new single version.
-Rather than a branching tree, combinations of versions induce a DAG structure on the version graph. - 4.
-Functional Persistence This model takes its name from functional programming where objects are immutable.
+Confluent Persistence In this model, we use combinators to combine input of more than one previous versions to output a new single version.
+Rather than a branching tree, combinations of versions induce a DAG(direct acyclic graph) structure on the version graph.

+4. Functional Persistence - This model takes its name from functional programming where objects are immutable.
 The versions in this model are likewise immutable, so revisions do not alter the existing nodes in the data structure, but create new ones instead.
-Okasaki discusses these as well as other functional data structures in his book [9].
+Okasaki discusses these as well as other functional data structures in his book [?].

 Each of the succeeding levels of persistence imply the preceding ones.
-That is, Functional Persistence $\implies$ Confluent Persistence $\implies$ Full Persistence $\implies$ Partial Persistence.
+That is, Functional Persistence \Longrightarrow Confluent Persistence \Longrightarrow Full Persistence \Longrightarrow Partial Persistence.
 Functional implies confluent because we simply use the combinators to append a new combined version.
 Confluent implies full if we do not use combinators.
 Lastly, full implies partial if we only update the most recent version.